jupyter-xeus/cpp-terminal/README.md

 [![pre-commit](https://github.com/jupyter-xeus/cpp-terminal/actions/workflows/pre-commit-check.yml/badge.svg)](https://github.com/jupyter-xeus/cpp-terminal/actions/workflows/pre-commit-check.yml)
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/jupyter-xeus/cpp-terminal/master.svg)](https://results.pre-commit.ci/latest/github/jupyter-xeus/cpp-terminal/maset)

-`CPP-Terminal` is a small, simple and dependency-free library for writing platform independent terminal applications.
-It tries to follow the C++ 'Zero-overhead principle' and its header files only include std ones.
-It works on Windows, MacOS and
+`CPP-Terminal` is a small and dependency-free C++ library for writing platform independent terminal-based applications.
+It follows the "Zero-overhead principle" and limits externally included files to the C++ STL.
+Being crossplatform we are currently supporting Windows, Linux and MacOS and are providing an unified API across all plattforms.
+Our main features are consisting of Colors, Keyboard input, terminal resize handling, as well as other common terminal functionality.
+It's also possible to open a managed terminal from a windows GUI application.
-Linux and offers a simple programming interface.
-It supports colors, keyboard input, terminal resizing and has all the basic features to write any terminal application.
-On windows the library automatically allocate a console on GUI application.

-## Minimal examples

-The minimal Hello World is as simple as :
+## Hello World example

+To write a simple Hello World program, all you need to do is:

 ```cpp
 #include "cpp-terminal/io.hpp"